 The MCL introduces new rules on capital maintenance and alteration.
-Section 115 sets out detailed requirements on the reduction of share capital whereas Section 120 sets out provisions in respect to share buy-backs.
+Section 115 sets out detailed requirements on the reduction of share capital whereas Section 120 sets out provisions with respect to share buy-backs.
 Reductions of share capital and share buy-backs may be equal or selective.
 An agreement for an equal reduction of share capital or buy-back must be approved by an ordinary resolution passed at a general meeting of the company or must be made conditional to such approval.
-Agreements for a selective reduction of share capital or selective buy-back must be approved by a special resolution passed at a general meeting of the company, with no votes being cast in favour of the resolution by any person who is to receive consideration as part of the buy-back, or by their associates or alternatively by a resolution agreed to, at a general meeting, by all ordinary 10 Or another Government body as may be nominated by the authority of the Ministry of Planning and Finance whose responsibilities include the administration of the MCL.
+Agreements for a selective reduction of share capital or selective buy-back must be approved by a special resolution passed at a general meeting of the company, with no votes being cast in favour of the resolution by any person who is to receive consideration as part of the buy-back, or by their associates or by a resolution agreed to, at a general meeting, by all ordinary shareholders.

 Security, mortgages and charges

-Division 22 of the MCL sets out provisions in respect to mortgages, penalties and charges.
-Under the MCL charges or mortgages on a company’s shares or property are void if not registered.
+Division 22 of the MCL sets out provisions with respect to mortgages, penalties and charges.
+Under the MCL, charges or mortgages on a company’s shares or property are void if not registered.
 The DICA will keep, with respect to each company, a register of all mortgages and charges created by the company after the commencement of the MCL.
 Companies will be issued with a certificate of the registration of any mortgage or charge registered.
-Pursuant to Section 239 every company is required to keep a copy of every instrument creating any mortgage or charge requiring registration under Section 229 at its registered office.
+Pursuant to Section 239, every company is required to keep a copy of every instrument creating any mortgage or charge requiring registration under the MCL at its registered office.
 The copy of the instrument creating a mortgage or charge shall be kept at the company’s registered office and be available for inspection at all reasonable times by any creditor or member of the company.
 There is no fee for the inspection of these instruments by a creditor or member.
-The register of mortgages and charges maintained by DICA will also be open to t inspection by any other person on payment of such reasonable fee as the company may specify.
+The register of mortgages and charges maintained by DICA will also be open to the inspection by any other person on payment of such reasonable fee as the company may specify.

-Small companies may be exempted from requirements such as the appointment of auditors, the filing of financial reports13 and the holding of Annual General Meetings.
+Small companies may be exempted from requirements such as the appointment of auditors, the filing of financial reports and the holding of Annual General Meetings.
+Pursuant to Section 257 (c), Sections 260 to 268 (inclusive) and 279 (b) do not automatically apply to a small company.
 The DICA will determine whether or not a ‘foreign company’ qualifies as a small company.

 Yangon Stock Exchange (“YSX”)

 Foreign participation in Myanmar companies will allow foreign investors to purchase shares on the YSX, which in turn is expected to aid the development of the YSX as a trading platform by opening it up to more institutional investors.
-Division 20 of the MCL sets out provisions in respect to the filing of a prospectus by a public company and the contents of the prospectus.
-In this respect the MCL reiterates many of 12 Section 74 (c) (iii) 13 Pursuant to Section 257 (c) Sections 260 to 268 (inclusive) and 279(e)279(b) do not automatically apply to a small company 14 Section 146 (e) the requirements contained in Sections 92 and 93 of the MCA.
-The MCL will, together with The Security and Exchange Law (2013), The Securities and Exchange Rules (2015), relevant Government notifications and the YSX business Regulations, provide the framework for the listing of securities on the YSX.
+Division 20 of the MCL sets out provisions with respect to the filing of a prospectus by a public company and the contents of the prospectus.
+The MCL will, together with the Security and Exchange Law (2013), the Securities and Exchange Rules (2015), the relevant Government notifications and the YSX business Regulations, provide the framework for the listing of securities on the YSX.